MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-registry-too-large.md

 # Code 49 - CM_PROB_REGISTRY_TOO_LARGE

-This function is reserved for system use.

-The registry is too large.
+This Device Manager error message indicates that the registry is too large.

 ## Error Code